MotionCapture

 Recording: The movements are recorded with special cameras or sensors.

 Data processingThe recorded motion data is then converted into a digital format that can be used in software such as Maya, 3dsmax or Blender.
-Most of the time it is still necessary to remove errors and inaccuracies that occurred during the capture process.
-This process can be quite lengthy depending on the quality of the source data.
+It is usually necessary to eliminate errors and inaccuracies that occurred during the capture process.
+Depending on the quality of the source data, this process can be quite lengthy.
 This process is called "cleaning".
-Once the data has been cleaned, it can be loaded onto a 3D charkter model in the selected 3D animation software.
+Once the data has been cleaned up, it can be loaded onto a 3D character model in the selected 3D animation software.

 Motion capture investment: What does it really cost?

-Motion capture costs can vary depending on the quality and complexity of the system required.
-Entry-level systems such as Rokoko and percetion Neuron can be available for as little as 3000 euros, while professional systems can cost six figures.
+The cost of motion capture can vary depending on the quality and complexity of the system required.
+Entry-level systems such as Rokoko and Perception Neuron can be available for around 3000 euros, while professional systems can cost six-figure sums.

 The history of motion capture technology